TheUnschooledNetwork/theunschoolednetwork.github.io/_posts/2025-01-25-How-To-be-Unschooled-Project-Vision.md

 Additionally, Unschooled also hosts its own instance of a BTC Pay Server, allowing any contributer to run their own store and accept payments--either on-chain or via the Lightning Network.

 The goal is to create a global network for peer-to-peer learning, one that allows educators and learners to connect freely, without surrendering their data to blackbox algorithms, advertisers or third parties.

+> For inquiries about getting involved, please reach out to Fionn via email at theunschooled@proton.me {: .prompt-tip }